 A Star is Born (April 27, 1937)

-Released April 27, 1937: The original technicolor Oscar winning motion picture blockbuster about the rising and falling fortunes of a Hollywood couple.
+Released April 27, 1937: (running time 1 hour and 51 minutes) The original technicolor Oscar winning motion picture blockbuster about the rising and falling fortunes of a Hollywood couple.

 Produced by David O. Selznick